jamesread/Sicroc/README.md

 **Sicroc is a No-Nonsense Open Source project;**

 - All code and assets are Open Spurce (AGPL).
+- No company is paying for development, there is no paid-for support from the developers.
-- No premium, or paid-for extra features.
+- No separate core and premium version, no plus/pro version or paid-for extra features.
 - No SaaS service or "special cloud version".
-- No user tracking, telemetry or email address collection.
+- No "anonymous data collection", usage tracking, user tracking, telemetry or email address collection.
+- No requests for reviews in any "app store" or feedback surveys.
+- No prompts to "upgrade to the latest version".
-- No paid-for support.
+- No internet-connection required for any functionality.

 **Sicroc gets out of the way of your data;**

 - Your data is stored in plain old MySQL tables.
 - All Sicroc metadata is stored in a self contained database, meaning your data and tables are clean and safe if you move away from Sicroc.